-Adam started making electronic music some twenty years ago, and has since won prizes, residencies, and mentions around the world, including: IMEB (France); Metamophoses (Belgium); Destellos (Argentina); Contemporanea (Italy); SYNC (Russia); Musica Viva (Portugal); Musica Nova (Czech Republic); KEAR (USA); MusicAcoustica (China).
+Adam started making electronic music some twenty years ago.
+His worked have appeared in the finals of many composition competitions (winning prizes, residencies, and mentions in many of them) including: IMEB (France); Metamophoses (Belgium); Destellos (Argentina); Contemporanea (Italy); SYNC (Russia); Musica Viva (Portugal); Musica Nova (Czech Republic); Ars Electronica Forum Wallis (Switzerland); KEAR (USA); MusicAcoustica (China); Prix Russolo (France).
 Adam has worked in the composition studios of the IMEB (France); Musiques et Recherches (Belgium); VICC (Sweden); EMS (Sweden); LCM (UK); CMMAS (Mexico); Holst House (UK), Mise En Place (USA), Bowling Green (USA) and the Sydney Conservatorium of Music (Australia).
 In 2021, he shall undertake a residency at the GRM, Paris, where he has been commissioned to compose a new piece of acousmatic music.

 Adam’s music has been performed in over 400 festivals and concerts around the world, including many of the most significant contemporary music events in the field.
 Adam’s music has represented the United Kingdom at two major international festivals, and has featured in wide range of popular music contexts, including performances at the Glastonbury Festival and appearances on the BBC.
 Many of his pieces have been published, with two solo CDs (Empreintes Digitales and Sargasso) and individual pieces available on 10 different labels (Elektramusic; Taukey; ICMA, among others).